cjerrington/cjerrington.github.io/src/posts/2023/2023-02-12-extracting-files-with-progress.md

 ---
 title: Extracting Files with Progress
-excerpt: Working with zip files in Python to show a progress bar while it is doing the extraction.
+description: Working with zip files in Python to show a progress bar while it is doing the extraction.
 tags:
   - python
   - 100DaysToOffload
+date: 2023-02-12
 ---

 While working on a deployment script, one of the tasks I needed was to extract a zip file and then edit some files.
 I was working on this in Python and could easily use the `ZipFile` module, but I like to show some progress to the end users so they know something is happening.